rjohnsen/threathunting-book/content/part-2/ingesting-windows-logs.md

 }
 ```

 Enable this setting by going into the __"Dev Tools"__ tool (__"Hamburger menu" -> "Management" -> "Dev Tools"__).
 Paste the above code into the left side panel, then hit the "Click to send request"/"Play" button.
 The status from this query is shown in the right panel, like so:

 ![OpenSearch](/images/opensearch-devtools.png)

 ### Download Winlogbeat

-**Winlogbeat** is a lightweight shipper for forwarding and centralizing Windows Event Logs.
-It is part of the Elastic Stack (ELK Stack) and is specifically designed to collect Windows event logs and forward them to Elasticsearch, Logstash, or a third-party service for further analysis and visualization.
+**Winlogbeat** is a lightweight shipper for forwarding and centralising Windows Event Logs.
+It is part of the Elastic Stack (ELK Stack) and is specifically designed to collect Windows event logs and forward them to Elasticsearch, Logstash, or a third-party service for further analysis and visualisation.

 When we say shipper, we mean "a binary that take your logs and sends it to the SIEM" - to put it bluntly.
 You can obtain Winlogbeat from here:

 * https://opensearch.org/docs/latest/tools/

 Make sure to cast a glimps of the technical documentation available here before running it:

 * https://www.elastic.co/downloads/past-releases/winlogbeat-oss-7-12-1

 #### Install Winlogbeat

 We are goint to download the "Windows ZIP 64-bit" version and run it from a Windows machine.
 Winlogbeat is intended to be installed as a service, but we'll use it to ship Windows logs adhoc from the command line.

 Download said file to ```C:\WinlogBeat``` or any suitable place, then unzip.